kelvingakuo/fycharts/README.md

 ## DATA RETURNED  <a id= "format"></a>
 The data extracted from spotifycharts.com is written to the output with the following fields:
-1. position - The song's position during that week or day
+1. Position - The song's position during that week or day
-2. track name - Name of the song
+2. Track Name - Name of the song
-3. artist - Name of artist
+3. Artist - Name of artist
-4. streams - Number of streams for that week or day. **Only applicable to top 200 charts**
+4. Streams - Number of streams for that week or day. **Only applicable to top 200 charts**
-5. region - Region of the chart as a code
-6. date - This varies
+5. date - This varies

     For instance if you set 'start = 2020-01-03' & 'end = 2020-01-15'